 The faculty member shall have the right to AFT representation in implementation of this section.

-Discrimination complaints (i.e., sexual harassment, hostile work environment, etc.) shall be directed to the designated campus official.

 6.3 Discipline.
-Discipline shall be only for just cause and shall be progressive as applied to the specific facts of the case involved.
+Discipline shall be only for just cause.
+A process of progressive discipline will be used.
+Progressive discipline includes, but is not limited to, the following steps: written warning, written reprimand, suspension without pay and dismissal.
+The College shall tailor discipline to respond to the nature and severity of the offense, and will not be required to apply progressive discipline where the severity of the offense calls for immediate discharge or imposing discipline at an advanced step.
 Disciplinary documents and all materials upon which discipline is based shall be treated in accordance with Section 6.1 above.
 The faculty member shall have the right to AFT representation in any disciplinary proceeding, including investigatory interviews with the employee.

 6.5 Selection of Faculty.